ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 The variable `v3` is the variable which controls the control flow.
 However, a variable `v2` is being set at the beginning depending if the argument `arg_api_hash` is empty. `v2` is not being used until later on, when `v3` takes its value.
 I had never seen any other control flow unflattening writeup that ran into such an issue, and I came up with my own solution.
 Here is my idea:

-1) Identify the two possible conditions and the register (or stack variable in some cases) that the constants are moved in to (in this case EDI):
+1) Identify the two possible conditions and the register (or stack variable in some cases) that the constants are moved into (in this case EDI):

 ![alt text](/images/lumma/conditional_start_2.png)